You are here: Home > Social Welfare > Social welfare payments > Supplementary Welfare Schemes > Diet and heating supplements

 The diet supplement rates for a qualified child are as follows:

-A child is considered to be a dependant if they are under 18, or is over 18 and under 22 and in full-time education.
+A child is considered to be a dependant if they are under 18, or are over 18 and under 22 and in full-time education.

 Heating supplement

 There is no fixed rate for heating supplement.
-The amount of heating supplement you get is based on your need as assesed by your Department of Social Protection's representative (formerly known as the Community Welfare Officer).
+The amount of heating supplement you get is based on your need as assesed by your Community Welfare Officer.

 How to apply